hehdawn/Entity-Kinetics/README.md

 # Entity-Kinetics

-this repository is open for Issues tracking
+This repository is for Issue Tracking only.

 **HOW TO ACCESS SOURCE CODE:**